jaketrent/react-dnd-text-dragpreview/README.md

 In React, you're going to be using a dragPreview for react-dnd within a component.

-Here's a demo component, `TableRow`, which will show a drag preview of `Moving X rows` when dragging.
+Here's a demo component that uses `react-dnd`, `TableRow`, which will show a drag preview of "Moving X rows" when dragging.
 See comments inline for relevant pieces:

 ```js
 import { DragSource } from 'react-dnd';